coder13/vTimer/README.md

 # v-timer

-> Vue.js Rubik's Cube Timer
->
-> Built as a PWA so that it can be downloaded offlin and continue to be used.
+Rubik's cube timer built with Vue.js as a PWA.

 ## Build Setup